 Acupuncture & Massage Therapy

-Additionally, many pet parents have found that acupuncture and different massage therapies have made a world of difference for their four-legged friend.
+Additionally, many pet parents have found that acupuncture and different massage therapies have made a world of difference for their four-legged friends.

-Both acupuncture and massage therapy work best with consistency which may not be ideal or possible for some dog owners as it proves to be a bit of a commitment.
+Both acupuncture and massage therapy work best with consistency, which may be neither ideal nor possible for some dog owners, as it proves to be a bit of a commitment.

-However, it is comforting to know that there are all natural alternatives that are proving to be effective and safe when it comes to proving pain relief for dogs.
+However, it is comforting to know that there are all-natural alternatives for pain relief in dogs that are proving to be both effective and safe.

 Turmeric for Inflammation

 Another wonderful dietary supplement that we recommend adding to Fido's diet is turmeric.
-Turmeric is an all-natural anti-inflammatory that both humans and animals can highly benefit from.
+Turmeric is an all-natural anti-inflammatory from which both humans and animals can derive considerable benefits.